mmadkazem/BazarChe/README.md

 * Agents can inform customers about product status updates
 * Multiple notification channels for convenience

+#### Affiliate Marketing System

+* Businesses can enable affiliate features for their products
+* Other users can assist in promoting and selling products
+* Enhances productivity and supports business growth

 ## How it Works
 ---------------